liutkwilliam/first-portfolio/pages/about.md

 {% capture bio %}
 # Hi I am William

-William has a keen interest in web, UI Design career (or equivalent), with knowledge in Web Development (HTML, CSS, JavaScript).
-He is also currently undertaking a Digital graphic design course to sharpen his skills.
+William has a keen interest in web, UI Design career (or equivalent), with experiences in Web Development (HTML, CSS, JavaScript).
+He is currently undertaking a digital graphic design course to sharpen the skill.

-On the side, William do love taking photos.
-He can take good landscape photo, documenting events and taking photos of a product (artwork).
+On the side, William is experienced photographer in various areas, including landscape photo, events photography and product photography.
+With over 5 years of experiences as a photographer and over 3 years for artwork documentation, he is a highly motivated practitioner in providing high quality photographs, accurately recording artwork details and entering information to the digital archiving system.
+He has also been continuously developing innovative methods in photo editing.
 {% endcapture %}

 <div class="row">